DLBPointon/sanger-work-guides/btk_instructions.md

 ```
 /lustre/scratch124/tol/projects/external_curation/data/
 ```

 And COPY to the pair of folders you made above and do not gunzip.

-Step 3 - Generate YAML
+## Step 3 - Generate YAML

 Get data trim the file names and don't gunzip them.

 For both haplotypes
-Note

 ```
 cd /lustre/scratch123/tol/teams/grit/btk_runs/data/ilYpoCagn1Pri